TcMenu/documentation/content/arduino-libraries/tc-menu/menu-eeprom-integrations.md

 toc_needed = true
 +++

-[IoAbstraction EEPROM support]({{< relref "eeprom-impl-seamless-8-and-32-bit.md" >}}) can be integrated into your menu application, it can be used to load and store menu item values, authentication and also [choice menu items]({{< relref "scrollchoice-menu-item.md" >}}) that are using EEPROM storage.
+[IoAbstraction EEPROM support](${relRef("scrollchoice-menu-item.md")}) that are using EEPROM storage.
 Menu Manager makes it very easy to save values to EEPROM between runs.
 Each menu item can optionally have a storage point in the EEPROM area (-1 / 0xffff means not stored).
 Any items that have a valid EEPROM address will be persisted upon calling the `save` function on menuMgr, and similarly, will be read back by calling `load`.

     void menuMgr.load(magicKey = 0xfade, firstRunCallback = NULL);
     void menuMgr.save(magicKey = 0xfade);